 - Case conference: Scheduled for detailed discussion with the prosecution

-- Sentence indication: Matter adjourned for this purpose
+- Sentence indication: Either on the day or adjourned for this purpose to another date.

-- Bail application: Matter adjourned for this process
+- Bail application: Matter proceeds as a bail application or adjourned for this purpose.

 - Adjourned for various reasons: Further mention, case conference, or other purposes.